Once-a-century earthquake rattles U.S. East Coast

 WASHINGTON A strong earthquake rattled the U.S. East Coast on Tuesday, sending tremors as far as Canada, damaging well-known buildings in the nation's capital and sending scared office workers into the streets.

-There were no reports of major damage or serious injuries from the 5.8 magnitude quake, which was cantered in Mineral, Virginia, about 90 miles (145 km) southwest of Washington, D.C.
+There were no reports of major damage or serious injuries from the 5.8 magnitude quake, which was cantered in Mineral, Virginia.

 It was the largest quake in Virginia since 1897 and struck at a shallow depth, increasing its potency.